Effective Strategies for Language Acquisition

 Language Acquisition Strategies: What is it?

 Do you remember Gardner’s multiple intelligence?
-Individuals who are strong in the linguistic intelligence acquire language more easily compared to others who favor one of the other eight intelligence.
+Individuals who are strong in linguistic intelligence acquire language more easily compared to others who favor one of the other eight intelligences.
+Tuning into your learners’ intelligence will support additional opportunities to acquire language.

-As a result, individuals that are not strong in linguistic, may have difficulties acquiring language compared.
+As a result, individuals who are not strong in linguistics may have difficulties acquiring language compared.
 Reaching these individuals with instruction that supports their intelligence (learning style) is paramount for success.

-For a quick review of multiple intelligence, review this video.
+For a quick review of multiple intelligences, review this video.

 Both conversational and academic language should be a part of conversations to promote language acquisition.
-Without getting in to a lot of brainy discussion, these language experiences help build dendrites in the brain that allow connections for further learning to build upon.
+Without getting into a lot of brainy discussions, these language experiences help build dendrites in the brain that allow connections for further learning to build upon.
 However, if you’d like to get “brainy”, check out this video.

 Language Acquisition Strategies: Top Tips